So you have decided that you want to build your website in HubSpot - great!

 Who is involved in the HubSpot website design process?

 Assign responsibilities so everyone is aware of what they need to do.
 Keeping people accountable will not only put pressure on them to deliver, but also allow you to see what is where and how much progress someone has made with a specific deliverable.
-Ensure everyone in the business involved; transparent communication will ensure everyone is on the same page.
+Ensure everyone in the business is involved; transparent communication will ensure everyone is on the same page.

 Identify your target audience